risc0/risc0/website/api_versioned_docs/version-3.0/zkvm/benchmarks.md

 # Performance Benchmarks

-## Pregenerated Benchmarks

-We have [a performance datasheet][datasheet] with runtime and memory performance information.
-This information is organized by both program size and hardware target, and includes both CPU and GPU targets.
-The datasheet also includes the RISC Zero zkVM version used and the size of several example programs to give context for the [cycle count] size data.

 ## Generating your own datasheet

 You can generate a datasheet yourself to get performance data for your exact